UKAD moves eLearning platforms to new and improved Clean Sport Hub – Q&A

 The Clean Sport Hub provides eLearning that caters to the needs of its target audiences and interested stakeholders.
 All users are assigned to the courses as per their role, e.g. athlete, coach, medical professional, parents – so you get eLearning that is tailored to your role and experience.

-Coach Clean in its newly updated format has been transferred along with the Clean Sport Advisor Course to the new platform, and from June 2021, the ‘Introduction to Clean Sport’ course will be available for learners.
+Coach Clean in its newly updated format has been transferred along with the Clean Sport Advisor Course to the new platform.
+The ‘Introduction to Clean Sport’ course will be available for learners.

-The new ‘Introduction to Clean Sport’ course has been designed to suit a larger audience than Clean Sport Advisor.
+We are currently developing a new course called the 'Introduction to Clean Sport' course, which has been designed to suit a larger audience than the Clean Sport Advisor.
 There will be tailored resources and elements for specific roles within sports, with the intention of improving the learning experience and understanding of roles and responsibilities within clean sport.

 The course will be split into a number of core modules that you can access at your own pace, with a few additional modules that you can take if relevant to your role, or if you would like to enhance your knowledge.